OmAgarwal8979/SolarSystemvisualization/README.md

 technique is used in science, finance, and many other quantitative fields.
 As long as the “rules” which govern the real-world properties are known, you can write a computer program that explores the outcomes you get from following those rules.
-In this , we’ll simulate a 3D solar system in Python using the popular visualization library Matplotlib.
+In this , we’ll simulate a 3D solar system in Python using the popular visualization library Matplotlib. <br />
-Concept of Gravity
+## Concept of Gravity <br />
 Suns, planets, and other objects in a solar system are bodies that are in motion and that attract each other due to the gravitational force exerted between any two objects.
 If the two objects have masses m1 and m 2 and are a distance of rr away, then you can calculate the gravitational force